 Laundromat owners come from all walks of life—and they have a wide range of credit scores.
 Just because you don’t have great credit doesn’t mean you shouldn’t be able to buy new washers and dryers or expand your service offerings.

 Which is why we work with borrowers who have bad credit.
-As long as your credit score is 500 or higher, you can qualify for a loan from Shield Funding.
+As long as your credit score is 500 or higher, and your process credit cards, you can qualify for an MCA loan from Shield Funding.
 Traditional lenders require borrowers to have great credit—but as an alternative lender, we can be more flexible.

 And you can still get up to $1,000,000 to run or expand your laundromat.
 You only need two months in business and $8,000 in monthly revenue.
 Even with bad credit, you can qualify for rates as low as 12%, making borrowing affordable.